HanneWhitt/llm-aligned-rl/README.md

 To address this, it would be necessary to carry out experiments that feature more complex ethical settings - perhaps games featuring simple interactions between human characters.
 Such environments would need experimentation with feedback provided as a calibrated, continuous score, with more capacity to express relative and nuanced judgements.

 #### **5.1.4** Problems with the results from GPT-4o-mini
 Despite the simple binary outcome and binary feedback, there were problems in the responses from GPT-4o-mini for a minority of episodes.
-GPT-4o-mini occasionally returned positive feedback in cases where the cat had clearly been killed, or nonsensical negative feedback when it had not (results in section 4.3; example responses A.3, A.4).
+GPT-4o-mini occasionally returned positive feedback in cases where the cat had clearly been killed, or nonsensical negative feedback when it had not (results [section 4.3](#43-llm-supervision); example responses [A.3](#a3-cat-does-not-survive---comprehension-failure), [A.4](#a4-cat-survives---comprehension-failure)).

 It is very possible that the results might have been improved by using a more realistic art style.
 For example, the most common mistake of misinterpreting the blood spatter as a spillage is intuitively reasonable.